 On the second principle, the Working Group agreed that both the Host distributor and the downstream distributor will have designed and built their network based on the maximum capacity requested at that time and based on the connection offer.

-The Working Group therefore concluded that the principle should be clarified and relate to where unutilised capacity has been agreed to be made available to the Host distributor (i.e. an agreed reduction in capacity with the downstream distributor) and a new customer takes advantage of this then the second comer rules associated with the relevant Electricity (Connection Charges) Regulations should apply.
+The Working Group therefore concluded that the principle should be clarified and relate to where unutilised capacity has been agreed to be made available to the Host distributor (i.e. an agreed reduction in capacity with the downstream distributor) and a new customer takes advantage of this then the second comer rules associated with the relevant Electricity (Connection Charges) Regulations may apply.

+Based on this amended principle the Working Group agreed that there was no need to change DCUSA since distributors must comply with the relevant Electricity (Connection Charges).